occurrent-org/occurrent-org.github.io/pages/docs/docs.md

 if high throughput, low CPU and memory-consumption is not critical.

-All reactive subscriptions implements the `org.occurrent.subscription.api.reactor.ReactorSubscription` interface which uses components from [project reactor](https://projectreactor.io).T his interface provide means to subscribe to new events from an `EventStore` as they are written.
+All reactive subscriptions implements the `org.occurrent.subscription.api.reactor.ReactorSubscription` interface which uses components from [project reactor](https://projectreactor.io).
+This interface provide means to subscribe to new events from an `EventStore` as they are written.
 For example:

 {% capture java %}
 subscription.subscribe("mySubscriptionId").doOnNext(System.out::println).subscribe();